omarnahdi/Edible-Mushrooms-ML-project/README.md

-# Edible-Mushrooms-ML-project

-Mushroom Classifier Project 🍄🤖
+# Mushroom Classifier Project 🍄🤖

 Welcome to the Mushroom Classifier project repository!
 This machine learning endeavor utilizes Support Vector Machines (SVM) to predict whether a mushroom is edible or poisonous based on its distinct features.

 📊 Key Features: